 For example, if a user tries to access applications via an unregistered device, they may be prompted to register it.
 If the user logs in from a geographical location other than their office, they may have to answer a security question.

 IT determines the response to requests with different risk scores.
 In any given scenario, the user may be allowed to authenticate, may be prevented from accessing, or may even be challenged to prove his or her identity.

-Most Adaptive Authentication solutions use machine learning.
+Most risk-based authentication solutions use machine learning.
 The algorithms in these tools monitor and learn user behavior over time to build a more accurate profile.
 They may track devices, typical user login times, or usual work locations.
 They check IP addresses and network reputations, in addition to threat data for those networks.

-Adaptive Authentication solutions assign a risk score based on behavior and context, and they respond to the perceived risk based on the rules established by IT.
+Adaptive authentication solutions assign a risk score based on behavior and context, and they respond to the perceived risk based on the rules established by IT.
 These rules may vary by risk score, user role, location, device, and more.
-Using artificial intelligence (AI), advanced Adaptive Authentication is evolving to monitor in real time and to identify anomalies in the user’s authentication patterns or even threats in the authentication path (such as compromised networks).
+Using artificial intelligence (AI), advanced authentication is evolving to monitor in real time and to identify anomalies in the user’s authentication patterns or even threats in the authentication path (such as compromised networks).

 Thanks for signing up.